 The third type of pizza is the Pizza al taglio, translated as sliced pizza, which is commonly sold in pizzerias but also in bakery stores.
 The dough might slightly differ because it is often reheated during the day so it can’t dry.

 The recipe we offer here is for a very classical Neapolitan pizza that will make you appreciate the original authentic pizzas of Naples.
-These pizzas are often sold only in pizzerias that specifically focus on Neapolitan pizzas and you can’t find these in the freezer because the dough of this pizza doesn’t react well to freezing.
-Here is some information on what to take into account when making this pizza.
+These pizzas are often sold only in pizzerias that specifically focus on Neapolitan pizzas and you can’t find these in the freezer because the dough of these pizzas doesn’t react well to freezing.
+Here is some information on what to consider when making this pizza.

-- The process of making this pizza dough requires that the dough rests in the fridge overnight and afterwards, grows in room temperature for 6-8 hours.
-So remember to plan ahead when deciding when to eat pizza!
+- Making this pizza dough requires that the dough rests in the fridge overnight and afterward, grows at room temperature for 6-8 hours.
+So remember to plan when deciding when to eat pizza!
 Such a long growing time makes the pizza extremely fluffy from the crust and is truly worth it!

 - You will not need to knead the dough at any point because this would make the dough lose its fluffiness.
 Instead, you will be “folding” the dough and letting it rest a bit between working it.
 This means that the dough has to be made authentically without a stand mixer.

 - Prefer higher temperatures when baking the pizza.
 Ovens can’t reach the astounding 500 degrees Celsius that Neapolitan pizza ovens do.
 In those ovens, pizzas cook in one minute or so.
-When cooking in an oven, turn the heat to 250-275 ℃.
+When cooking in an oven, turn the heat to 250-275 ℃ (480-530°F).
 You might want to pre-cook the flattened dough with the tomato sauce for a few minutes before adding mozzarella.
-This way your mozzarella doesn’t turn brown, due to the longer bake time in a lower temperature oven, and your pizza dough will have time to cook through.
+This way your mozzarella doesn’t turn brown, because of the longer bake time in a lower-temperature oven, and your pizza dough will have time to cook through.